OS-Scratch/OS-Scratch/README.md

 ## Hi there 👋
+I'm OS-Scratch, also known as georgek0 on the Scratch community, and am a talented software developer exceling in multiple programming languages such as Python, VB, HTML and Scratch.
 <!--
 **OS-Scratch/OS-Scratch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.